trezp/treasureporth/pages/origin.md

 ### Way Back When

 In the early 2010s, my job was to affix barcodes to vials of saliva in a medical laboratory for $11 an hour.
-I would enter patient information into a computer, print out a little barcode sticker and paste it to a vial, and then repeat, vial after vial, all day, every day, seemingly for eternity.
+I would enter patient information into a computer, print out a little barcode sticker and paste it to a vial, and then repeat, vial after vial, all day, every day.

 Let's just say it wasn't my life's ambition.
 I had a master's degree in Postsecondary Education, hard-earned as a first-generation college student.
-I had wanted to be GED or vocational instructor.
+I wanted to be GED or vocational instructor.

 But it was the recession.
 After my nonprofit job ran out of funds to pay me, I endured a long series of fruitless job interviews and finally went to work as a seasonal employee at Target.
 I wore a red polo shirt and bounced from temp job to temp job until I ended up at the lab, where my raw talent for affixing bar codes to vials of spit was so unparalleled they offered me a permanent full-time position.